 Proven Leadership Delivering Results for Our Community

-In 2013, Abena drafted the Cardiopulmonary Resuscitation and Automated External Defibrillator Requirements Act of 2013 which initiated a CPR and AED program across public schools in the District of Columbia, and established procedures for responding to medical emergencies.
-In December of 2014, in the wake of the growing discontentment with law enforcement in our nation, Abena organized a countywide panel discussion with several community leaders, local politicians, and the newly elected Sheriff, to discuss community relations, racial tension, policing practices, accountability issues and how to build a stronger relationship between the Charles County Sheriff’s Department and its citizens.
+Collaboration is at the core of Abena’s civic engagement philosophy, which is why in the wake of growing discontentment with law enforcement in our nation, she organized a countywide panel discussion in December of 2014 with several community leaders, local politicians, and the newly elected Sheriff to discuss community relations, racial tension, policing practices, accountability issues, and solutions to build a stronger relationship between the Charles County Sheriff’s Department and its citizens.

 Aligned with her mission to encourage collective political action, Abena has supported several Democratic campaigns at the local, state, and national level, including Barack Obama’s 2012 presidential re-election campaign, Congressman Anthony Brown’s 2014 Maryland gubernatorial campaign, and Hillary Clinton’s 2016 presidential campaign.
 Most recently, Abena served as a delegate to the 2020 Democratic National Convention.
 She was selected by Senator Elizabeth Warren’s presidential campaign and was later chosen by the Biden campaign to represent the state of Maryland as an At-Large Delegate to the 2020 DNC.
 Right now, she serves on the Maryland Democratic Party’s Ethics and Sexual Harassment Committee.